GrantPedersen2/GrantPedersen2.github.io/ProjectImplementation/index.md

  <h4 color ='red'>If you have any trouble running or executing the gem5 look here for troubleshooting the libraries you may need to look <a href='http://learning.gem5.org/book/part1/building.html#requirements-for-gem5'>here</a></h4>

 ### Step 4.)
 Download the source/implementation tar file ###

 Download <a href=''>here</a>

 * Extract the tar file:  tar -zxvf project_implementation.tar.gz

-<h2 color ='red'>Note make sure you have access to su or sudo on your machine some executions may need root privileges.</h2>

 ## Method 2.)
 Using Hydra Environment: ##

 ### Step 1.)
 Log On to Hydra ###

 ### Step 2.)
 Use WinSCP To Upload The Source File To Your Directory When Logged On To Hydra ###

 ### Step 3.)
 Unzip The Tar ###
 * tar -xJf project_implementation.tar.xz

 ### Step 4.)
 The Source Files Have The Built X86 ISA For You, So Proceed Below On How to Execute Both Exploits ###

 ## Executing Spectre: ##